nasa-jpl-memex/memex-explorer/docs/source/crawler_guide.rst

 ======================
 .. image:: _static/img/ache_dashboard1.png

+.. image:: _static/img/ache_dashboard2.png

+Statistics
     Like Nutch, ache also collects statistics for its crawls, and allows you to see the head of the seeds list.

-.. image:: _static/img/ache_dashboard2.png

     Harvest rate reflects the relevance to the model of the pages crawled.
 In this case, 58% of the pages crawled were relevant according to the model.

 Building a Crawl Model
 ======================
 This is how you build a crawl model.